devlooped/Extensions.AI/readme.md

 1. A keyed service `AIContextProviderFactory` with the same name as the agent will be set up just as if you had set it manually as the [ChatClientAgentOptions.AIContextProviderFactory](https://learn.microsoft.com/en-us/dotnet/api/microsoft.agents.ai.chatclientagentoptions.aicontextproviderfactory) in code.
+2. Aggregate of AI contexts from:
-2. A keyed service `AIContextProvider` with the same name as the agent.
+   a.
+Keyed service `AIContextProvider` with the same name as the agent.
-3. A keyed service `AIContext` with the same name as the agent.
+   b.
+Keyed service `AIContext` with the same name as the agent.
-4. Aggregate of AI contexts pulled in via `use` setting for an agent.
+   c.
+Other services pulled in via `use` setting for an agent registered as either `AIContextProvider` or `AIContext`
+      with a matching key.

+The first option assumes you want full control of the context, so it does not allow futher composition.
-The first three alternatives enable auto-wiring of context providers or contexts registered in the service collection and are pretty self-explanatory.
-The last alternative allows even more declarative scenarios involving reusable and cross-cutting context definitions.
+The second alternative allows more declarative scenarios involving reusable and cross-cutting context definitions.

 For example, let's say you want to provide consistent tone for all your agents.
 It would be tedious, repetitive and harder